Kim Kirim

-Life and Education
+Early life and education

 Kim was born in Haksung, North Hamgyeong Province in 1908.
-Kim went to Immyeong Primary School in 1914, and his childhood name was known as In-son Kim, his pen name being Pyeonseokchon.
+Kim went to Immyeong Primary School in 1914, and his childhood name was known as In-son Kim, his art name being Pyeonseokchon.
 In 1921, Kim quit Posung Middle School in Seoul and transferred to Rikkyo Middle School in Tokyo to continue his studies.
-In 1930, he graduated from Nihon University with a bachelor’s degree in literary arts.
+In 1930, he graduated from Nihon University with a bachelor's degree in literary arts.
 After returning to Korea, Kim started his literary career as a newspaper reporter in the department of art and science in the Chosun Ilbo, one of the largest newspaper companies in the nation.
 In 1931, he temporarily returned to his hometown and concentrated on his writing while cultivating an orchard called Moogokwon.